 Take a look at the trailer and follow Voices from Kasserine on Facebook for updates on showings where you are.

 21–23 September 2017

 Our friends in Maiduguri celebrated Peace Day with a three-day sports tournament.
-Young people from different ethnic and religious groups joined forces in the name of sport to demonstrate the importance of community cohesion.
+Young people from different ethnic and religious groups joined forces in the name of sport to demonstrate the importance of community cohesion in Nigeria.

 21 September 2017

 Youth peer mentors from around Kyrgyzstan climbed a mountain and hauled hundreds of rocks to craft this awesome peace sign in Koh Tash village near Bishkek to highlight the importance of peacebuilding.
 The mentors are taking part in leadership training this week as part of our constructive dialogues on religion and democracy project.